 SasView computes these transforms out to a real-space distance of, in this example, 1000 Å, because the input data were in Å-1.
-But it is evident that the features of interest in the transforms are all at much smaller distances.
+But because the features of interest in the transforms are all at much smaller distances only a reduced range is shown for clarity.